Molcas/OpenMolcas/doc/source/tutorials/tut_expbas.rst

 interested in, and maybe look at properties, etc. There may be experimental spectra to compare with.

-And please have a look at the
+And please have a look at :numref:`TUT:sec:hints`.
-section :ref:`TUT:sec:hints`.